LivInTheLookingGlass/Euler/python/README.md

     * p0074 for a generator
 * p0055 for retrieving a number from its digits

+As a style note, to preserve Doxygen namespacing I have imported whole modules rather than individual pieces of modules, as would normally be my preference.
+Not doing this caused problems with Doxygen's namespace and call graph features.

 ## Makefile

 There are three main recipes in this Makefile